Wolfgang WOESS

 You can have a look at the project description and the final report (pdf files).
 The FWF requires final reviews from the project referees.
 The - very friendly - project referee has written a very nice final review (pdf file).
 I only have vague ideas who this referee might be, but in any case would like to express my gratitude here.

-Since October 2006, I am running a second FWF project entitled "Random walks, random configurations, and horocyclic products", project number FWF-P19115-N18.
-Here is the project description (pdf).
+From October 2006 to March 2011, I was running a second FWF project entitled "Random walks, random configurations, and horocyclic products", project number FWF-P19115-N18.
+Here is the (initial) project description (pdf) as well as the final report (pdf) and the project referee's final review (pdf).

-Besides this, there is the Doctoral College (DKplus) "Discrete Mathematics" starting in 2010, of which I am the speaker.
+Besides these projects, there is the Doctoral College (DK) "Discrete Mathematics" starting in 2010, of which I am the speaker.

 Back to table of contents.